catornot/bp-ort/README.md

 # bp-ort
 (bots plugin or other)

-the main feature of this plugin is ofc the bots. they are currently in their most stable form.
+the main feature of this plugin is ofc the bots.
-I am working towards a more improved version slowly which means their current behavior is considered complete and A newer and better version would be completed at some point. this newer version would include wallrunning for bots and generally better systems.
-ETA is by the end of 2025 although I cannot guarantee how much motivation I would have across the rest of this year.

 Other features that this plugin offers
 - auto mp_box loading
 - disabling the limit on players in sp maybe?